-Junior defenseman Brian Dumoulin scored the game-winner for the Eagles
+Junior defenseman Brian Dumoulin scores game-winning goal for Eagles

 DETROIT, Mich. - Junior defenseman Brian Dumoulin broke a 1-1 tie with an unassisted goal at 10:40 of the third period to lead third-ranked Boston College to a 2-1 win over Michigan Tech in the consolation game of the Great Lakes Invitational at Joe Louis Arena.